divvun/kbdgen-archived/doc/android.osx.md

 If you wish to sign your packages, you need to provide the following:

-* *keyStore*: the absolute path to your keystore (see section "Generating keystores")
+* *keyStore*: the absolute or relative path to your keystore (see section "Generating keystores")
 * *keyAlias*: the alias for the key in the keystore (as above)

 ```yaml